 - Those who do not have a safe or stable home environment to return to following rehab.

-- Those for whom it would be dangerous for them to return back home after rehab (i.e – local drug dealers, partners who are in active addiction, threat of violence)
+- Those for whom it would be dangerous to return home after rehab.
+For example: local drug dealers; partners who are in active addiction; threat of violence/

 - Those that have completed rehab but would be return home to live alone with no local support

 - Vulnerable individuals who have completed rehab but require ongoing additional support.

 There are many instances where an individual would benefit from third stage supported housing.
 This could be following on from a rehab programme.
 Each individual needs to be assessed for their own treatment.
 In the majority of cases housing benefit can be claimed to cover the cost of rent.